Regularity of solutions to time-harmonic Maxwell's system with various lower than Lipschitz coefficients: Introduction

 Section 3 gives the proofs of the results given in Section 2.
-Each of the proofs is made of two main parts, of which the first part consists of the proofs corresponding to the homogeneous case, and the second part is the proof of each theorem given in Section 2.
+Each of the proofs includes of two main parts, of which the first part consists of the proofs corresponding to the homogeneous case, and the second part is the proof of each theorem given in Section 2.